January in Sydney

 Unique Experiences

-Choose from endless options of beaches, national parks and natural attractions.
+choosing from endless options of beaches, national parks, and natural attractions

-Get involved in Sydney's bustling art scene with live music, markets, food, art and much more!
+In Sydney's bustling art scene with live music, markets, food, art and more

 Excursions & Activities

-• Learn about Sydney's beach lifestyle while enjoying an Aussie BBQ (Barbie).
-Previous visits included: Bondi Beach, Coogee Beach, and Shelly Beach.
+- Learn about Sydney's beach lifestyle while enjoying an Aussie BBQ at locations like Bondi Beach, Coogee Beach, and Shelly Beach

 Students in Sydney will live across a variety of housing locations.
 Housing options are mostly twin rooms with some single and triple rooms.
 Students will share a kitchen and other facilities with others.
 Housing locations are all conveniently located near shops, cafes, and public transport within the city area and are within a commute of around 30 minutes to classes in Ultimo, Sydney.